 Narayan B. Mandayam is a Distinguished Professor and Chair of Electrical and Computer Engineering at Rutgers University, where he also serves as Associate Director of the Wireless Information Network Laboratory (WINLAB

 ).
-His recent work has focused on the use of prospect theory in understanding the psychophysics of pricing for wireless data networks as well as the smart grid.
-His recent interests also include enabling privacy in IoT, building resilience in smart city infrastructures, cyber-physical systems and their security as well as modeling and analysis of trustworthy knowledge creation on the internet.
+He served as ECE Chair from July 2016-June 2022.
+His recent research interests include passive spectrum coexistence, machine learning for enhancing physics based models, enabling privacy in IoT, building resilience in smart city infrastructures, cyber-physical systems and their security as well as modeling and analysis of trustworthy knowledge creation on the internet.
+His recent work has also focused on the use of prospect theory in understanding the psychophysics of pricing for wireless data networks as well as the smart grid.
 Dr. Mandayam pioneered the application of microeconomic principles to the radio resource allocation problem in wireless data networks.
 The fundamental connections made in his work between the efficiency of resource allocation and interference management using “pricing” (a form of policing), form the basis of radio resource management algorithms that are used in real-world wireless networks.

 His research contributions have been recognized with the 2015 IEEE Communications Society Advances in Communications Award